Tag: Saudi Arabia

 Saudi Arabia has been one of the five members of the Consultative Group for the whole year, starting with the March 2015 session.
 In fact, the Saudi ambassador was chair of the Group for the June session, and the vice-chair for the March session, so it’s not red-hot news in September.

 What the Consultative Group does is, it evaluates applications for independent experts (mostly called Special Rapporteurs), ranking the top three candidates for each vacant mandate and providing justification for their nominations.
-The President of the HRC … Read the rest
+The President of the HRC makes the final decision, and the pres can accept or depart from the Group’s recommendation.
+The HRC then votes on the final candidate.
+You can read more about this process here.

 Oh, do better, State Department.
 Come on.